-Sitting together in the same room with sales team all day long is quite critical for a marketer who tries to deliver the right message to audience.
+Sitting together in the same room with the sales team all day long is quite critical for a marketer who tries to deliver the right message to the audience.
 The good thing is that I can always get a grasp of what stage the deal is at and, more importantly, what topics have been covered during the sales conversations.
 And one of the most widely covered discussions is definitely the ‘Build vs. Buy’ discussion.

 ‘You product is great, but… we can build the same thing with our developers’ Does that sound familiar?
-It is understandable that IT teams, at the early stage, tend to spend a couple of months home-growing a small, tentative solution for mobile test automation and mobile synthetic monitoring from the perspective of financial consideration and basic need satisfaction.
+It is understandable that IT teams, at the early stage, tend to spend a couple of months home-growing a small, tentative solution for mobile test automation from the perspective of financial consideration and basic need satisfaction.
 But as the needs grow, you will find it’s not sustainable and scalable because of the following three challenges.

 Maintenance: Making it from scratch is totally different than maintaining it to be 24/7 functioning.
 It is an ongoing process that takes up internal resources to maintain the service.
 And the worst case is, your engineer that build it might move on to another project and you’ll end up looking for a replacement.